What is zoning, and what is a "rezoning"?Most communities have adopted

 future growth.
 As a result, a surplus of land may be reserved for

-manufacturing and industrial jobs that have since been relocated, or
+manufacturing and industrial uses that have since been relocated, or

 residential areas that have the infrastructure to absorb higher-density